rwgreene999/OutlookCalendarEvents/README.md

 There is an icon in the tray with a few options, such as pause looking for reminders for 15 minutes.

+## Changes

+-   Changed from trying to popup the calendar event window to just flashing the borders of the screen because the calendar window kept grabbing focus when I was typing into other Office products.

 ## Roadmap

 -   Create a better icon